 Market Analysis Step #1: Defining Business Goals

-Critical Success Factors (CSF) framework
+Critical Success Factors (CSF) Framework

-In a nutshell, CSF analysis is a technique a business can use to pinpoint areas that are essential in fulfilling the business’s mission and goals.
-Of course, CSF will vary from business to business, but some common patterns can be seen.
+In a nutshell, CSF analysis is a technique businesses can use to pinpoint areas that are essential in fulfilling the business’s mission and goals.
+Of course, CSF will vary from business to business, but some common patterns exist.

 Generally, CSF sources fall into the following categories:

 Assessing all of these factors can help your company prioritize its efforts and track and measure progress towards fulfilling your strategic goals.

 - A Business Model Canvas can provide you with an overview of your business—from key partners to cost structure—to consolidate improvement ideas for your business model.

 - The good old SMART goals framework will help you to ensure you are setting the right criteria to improve the likelihood of achieving your business goals.

 Market Analysis Step #2: Assessing Market Size